Why Use an Philips HD9641/96 air fryer?

 The Health Benefits

-We will dive deeper into the health benefits of using a Philips air fryer later in the book, but for right now it is important to touch on the topic as the health benefits are an important reason to choose a Philips fryer.
+Right now it is important to touch on the topic as the health benefits are an important reason to choose a Philips fryer.
 For most recipes, you will not need to use any oil at all, and for the few that you do the amount of oil is only minuscule percent compared to traditional oil frying.

 There are also benefits like more thorough cooking, the option to bake instead of fry, and inherently lower calorie meals.
 Imagine deliciously crisp fish without the guilt of deep frying or crispy vegetables that retain their nutritional value.